fergald/docs/explainers/permissions-policy-deprecate-unload.md

 [Violation] Permissions policy violation: unload is not allowed in this document.
 ```

-## Using ReportingAPI to find unloads
+## Using Reporting API to find unloads

-You can use the [ReportingAPI](https://www.w3.org/TR/reporting-1/)
+You can use the [Reporting API](https://www.w3.org/TR/reporting-1/)
 to detect uses of unload in your pages
 without preventing the usage.
 E.g.